-The Office of Information Technology (OIT) located at 300 Lem Morrison Drive, offers computing and communication services to the university community and reports to the Office of the Chief Information Officer.
+The Office of Information Technology (OIT) located at 300 Lem Morrison Drive, offers computing and communication services to the university community and reports to the Chief Information Office.
 OIT provides Auburn University with a reliable, secure information technology infrastructure and technical support that enables and encourages the effective use of information technology.
-Contact OIT via the OIT HelpDesk at (334) 844-4944, via email at firstname.lastname@example.org, online at http://www.auburn.edu/oit/ and follow us on Twitter (AuburnOIT) and Facebook (Auburn University OIT).
+Contact OIT via the IT Service Desk at (334) 844-4944, via email at firstname.lastname@example.org, online at http://www.auburn.edu/oit/ and follow us on Twitter (AuburnOIT) and Facebook (Auburn University OIT).

-Identity Management issues ID cards for all Auburn University affiliates and employees, facilitates VPN access, assists in resolving username and password issues, and manages faculty access to appropriate resources.
+Identity Management issues ID cards for all Auburn University affiliates and employees, assists in resolving username and password issues, and manages faculty access to appropriate resources.
 To request access for an ID for an affiliate, please use the Access Request Form located at www.auburn.edu/oit/idm.
 For more information contact IDM at email@example.com or call (334) 844-4386.

 Auburn University is dedicated to providing all faculty and students with effective technology to enhance teaching and improve learning.
 Canvas provides ways for faculty to manage course activities and content, and ways for students to interface with their course material, teachers, and each other.
-Web-based technologies are available for hybird and online education programs and to enhance the online learning experience for all students.
-Several technology-enhanced classrooms are available on-campus, as are several special course-specific computer classrooms and general computer labs.
+For more information on Canvas and other instructional technology support see: www.auburn.edu/biggio/technology.

 OIT participates on all building committees for new buildings and major renovation projects.
 Through this process, OIT ensures that telecommunications, audio/visual, and networking needs are addressed and that these systems are properly designed.
 OIT meets regularly with the Facilities Division to coordinate necessary infrastructure improvements.
 In support of Auburn University’s mission, OIT is continually planning and upgrading its backbone copper, fiberoptic cabling infrastructure, and core network equipment to meet Auburn University's growing data and telecommunications needs.